pylonide/pylon/README.md

 # Pylon IDE

-Pylon is a web based integrated development environment built with Node.js as a backend and with a supercharged JavaScript/HTML5 licensed under [GPL version 3](LICENSE).
+Pylon is a web based integrated development environment built with Node.js as a backend and with a supercharged JavaScript/HTML5 frontend, licensed under [GPL version 3](LICENSE).
 This project originates from Cloud9 v2 project.

 ## About